 1987 The Search for Animal Chin – Tim Payne was contacted by Stacey Peralta to build the ramp for the Bones Brigade movie “The Search for Animal Chin” with Tony Hawk, Steve Caballero, Lance Mountain, Mike McGill, and Tommy Guerrero.
 This was the first spine ramp.

-1999 MTV Sports and Music Festival: Hard Rock Hotel roof-top Las Vegas, NV, X-Games ramp where Tony Hawk performed the first 900 The first Mega Launch Ramp for Andy MacDonald for Swatch
+1998 First ESPN X-Trials and X-Games ramps, Bull Ring Loop for the Birdhouse movie “The End”, MTV Sports and Music Festival in Memphis, TN, 1999 MTV Sports and Music Festival, Hard Rock Hotel roof-top Las Vegas, NV, X-Games ramp where Tony Hawk performed the first 900, The first Mega Ramp for Andy MacDonald for Swatch

-2000 MTV’s Jackass: Episode 5 of Season 1 – Loop & Human Slingshot Bob Burnquist’s private skate compound City of Aspen concrete skate park – the first concrete park using colorant and natural boulders
+2000 MTV’s Jackass: Episode 5 of Season 1 – Loop & Human Slingshot, Bob Burnquist’s private skate compound, City of Aspen concrete skate park (the first concrete park using colorant and natural boulders)

-2002 Recipient Award of Excellence in Skate Park Construction, Recipient Award of Excellence in Concrete Skate Park Design, Recipient Award of Excellence in Concrete Skate Park Construction, Received the “Award for Design by the American Society of Landscape Architects” for City of Aspen’s Rio-Grande Skateboard Park, Tim Payne is acknowledged with a “Lifetime Achievement Award” by Concrete Disciples & Skate Park Association USA.
-The first Open End Loop for Bob Burnquist – King of Skate at Burnquist’s Compound, The first “Mega Ramp” for Danny Way – King of Skate at Point X-Camp, CA, Jack Ass the Movie: Human Mouse Trap
+2002 Received “2002 Merit Award for Design by the American Society of Landscape Architects” Colorado Chapter for the City of Aspen’s Rio-Grande Skate Park, Award of Excellence in Skate Park Construction, Concrete Skate Park Design, Concrete Skate Park Construction by the Concrete Disciples & Skate Park Association USA , Tim Payne acknowledged with a “Lifetime Achievement Award” by Concrete Disciples & Skate Park Association USA, the first Open End Loop for Bob Burnquist – King of Skate at Burnquist’s Compound, the first “Mega Ramp” for Danny Way – King of Skate at Point X-Camp, CA, Jack Ass the Movie: Human Mouse Trap

-2005 Discovery Channel’s, Monster House Show “Skate House Episode” The first Corkscrew Ramp for Bob Burnquist Girl Skateboard’s Training Facility Surf Expo – Volcom’s “Sausagefest Contest”
+2005 Discovery Channel’s, Monster House Show “Skate House Episode”, the first Corkscrew Ramp for Bob Burnquist, Girl Skateboard’s Training Facility, Surf Expo – Volcom’s “Sausagefest Contest”

-2007 Tim Payne is inducted into the Florida Skater Hall of Fame Sector 9 Team Facility – “Wooden bowl” Surf Expo Volcom’s “Acid Drop Contest”
+2007 Tim Payne is inducted into the Florida Skater Hall of Fame, Sector 9 Team Facility – “Wooden bowl”, Surf Expo Volcom’s “Acid Drop Contest”

-2008 DVS Shoe Company training facility Skate Park of Tampa, Tampa Pro Colorado Springs-Memorial Skate Park at 42,000 square feet,Team Pain’s largest concrete skate park
+2008 DVS Shoe Company training facility, Skate Park of Tampa, Tampa Pro contest, Colorado Springs-Memorial Skate Park at 42,000 square feet – Team Pain’s largest concrete skate park